The following article was posted on May 15, 2014. It has been reviewed and updated as necessary by the ProBrewer editorial staff.

 - Talk specifically about the brewmaster( with perhaps a photo of that individual in the brewery brewing beer).

 - A page or two specifically on how beer is made and a general discussion of beer styles is a good reference for distributor sales staff.

-- Each product should have both a sell sheet (which describes the style, taste, awards, etc.) that the sales staff can photocopy and use in the field and a more detailed page on the specifics of each product including ingredients, alcohol content, specifics about the style, etc.
+- Each product should have both a sell sheet (which describes the style, taste, awards, etc.) that the sales staff can photocopy or download to use in the field and a more detailed page on the specifics of each product including ingredients, alcohol content, specifics about the style, etc.

 - Include all seasonals with production and release schedule.

 - Shelf life, date codes and how to read if applicable.

 4) Sales support:

 - A brief marketing plan that discusses price points, where to position on shelves, advantages of unique selling points of your product

 - List all POS available and prices where it may apply.